ansys/pyfluent/doc/source/user_guide/launching_ansys_fluent.rst

 Using the PYFLUENT_ADDITIONAL_ARGUMENTS environment variable
 ------------------------------------------------------------
 You can set additional arguments also using this environment variable.
-This can be useful for running on multiple platforms and allows you to keep a the same python script to use on the platforms.
+This can be useful when running on multiple platforms, avoiding the need to change the Python scripts being run.

 .. code:: bash